CDDelta/arweave-dart/README.md

 ### Utilities

 Dart's Base64 encoder/decoder is incompatible with Arweave's returned Base64 content, so `arweave-dart` exposes utilities for working with Base64 from Arweave.
 It also includes other utilities for AR/Winston conversions etc.

-To use them, import them like so:
+To use these utilities, import them like so:

 ```dart
 import 'package:arweave/utils.dart' as arweaveUtils;